semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 To create tickets:

-1. If you're on the [**Supply Chain > Vulnerabilities**](https://semgrep.dev/orgs/-/findings) page, select the findings for which you want tickets created; you can select and create tickets for individual findings or all findings for a given rule.
+1. If you're on the [**Findings**](https://semgrep.dev/orgs/-/findings) page, select the findings for which you want tickets created; you can select and create tickets for individual findings or all findings for a given rule.
 Otherwise, proceed to step two.
 2. Click **Triage**.
 3. Set the status to **Fixing**, and select the **Create <span className="placeholder">NUMBER_OF_TICKETS</span> JIRA tickets in <span className="placeholder">PROJECT_NAME</span>** box that appears.
 4. Click **Change status** to proceed.